Fallback Routing Strategies in Redis Cluster Environments

 async def _route_to_replica(self, key: str) -> Optional[str]:

-"""Best-effort replica read for the key under primary degradation.
+"""Best-effort replica read when the primary is degraded.

-cache).
-For automatic replica routing, build the client with
+For automatic replica routing on every read, build the cluster client with

 """